 This is a story about bereavement and suicide.
 Support for those affected by these issues can be found at Child Bereavement UK or similar organisations.
+Scroll to the bottom of the page for the link to Rhubarb Theatre’s animated film and to download the free resource pack.

 I Love You, Sunshine is an illustrated chapter book which tells the story of how one dad takes his own life and how it affects his eight year old daughter, Milly, and the rest of her family.
 It is a story of bereavement but it is also a story of love.
 It is intended as a way for all those families, bereaved by suicide, to know that they are not alone; to build resilience through understanding; and to help take small emotional steps forwards.